nens/lizard-docs/source/c_wms.rst

 .. image:: /images/c_manage_newitem.png

-After clicking the 'new item' icon, you can configure a new WMS layer.
+After clicking the 'NEW ITEM' icon, you can configure a new WMS layer.

 .. image:: /images/c_manage_wms_02.png

-The following fields can or must be filled in:
+The configuration has some mandatory items while others are optional, an extensive list with descriptions follows:

 1. GENERAL
 ------------

 * Name (required): Choose a name that is findable and not too difficult
-* Description (optional)
+* Description (optional): Give a description of the information that is displayed by the WMS layer.
 * Tags / Datasets (optional): You can connect the layer to an existing dataset.

 2. DATA